Navinalone/Terraform-Test/CH-3/README.md

 object = {“x”:{“y”:{“z”:”a”}}} key = x/y/z value = a

-in this code i have worked on given example and i have written the code in js format
+in this code i have worked on different example and i have written the code in js format

 Approach